 Marketing Operating Budgets as a Percentage of Company Revenue

 Digital Operating Budgets as a Percentage of Company Revenue

 According to the survey, companies spend 2.5% of their total marketing budget on digital marketing.
 This averages out to 25% of their total marketing spend, and in some cases a total digital marketing spend of 50% is not uncommon.
 So, if your company generates annual revenues of $3 million, you would likely spend $75,000 on your digital marketing alone.

 To be successful at inbound marketing, you need to have the right software and the right team.
 We are a Certified Hubspot Partner, so we love Hubspot and its platform.
 It has all the right tools to get you started and advanced features to ensure your future success.
 If you have enough on-site staff that are experts in marketing strategies, web design, social media experts, graphic design, content writing, copy writing and marketing analysis, then you are in luck.
 If you do not, or cannot afford to have a full-time team dedicated to inbound marketing, then you need a qualified inbound certified agency, like InTouch Marketing.

 It’s also much more cost effective for your business.
 Hiring several peeople to accomplish all these tasks would end up costing you potentially hundreds of thousands of dollars.
 You can outsource your digital marketing for a fraction of the cost.

 If you are looking to grow your business or have a 5 to 7 year exit strategy and need more revenue, you need to review your digital marketing budget and know how to spend it wisely.
+Check out 5 reasons to use a retainer agreements to see how this will protect you in the long run.
 Times have changed and the world of marketing has changed, also.
 You have to change with it, if you want to grow.